 Grind your own colours – with pigments and binders from Schmincke

-Even today, many artists grind their own colour in their own studios just like the old masters using a glass muller and a slightly roughened glass plate.
-Moreover, sometimes it is useful to add more binder to finished paints for certain painting techniques.
-Schmincke offers a wide range of ready to use binders for all applications.
-Schmincke offers numerous possibilities for the individual production of water-colours, gouache, linoprint, acrylic, oil and tempera colours.
+Many artists, even today, grind their own colours in their studios, just like the old masters, using a glass muller and a slightly roughened glass plate.
+Moreover, it is sometimes useful to add more binder to finished paints for certain painting techniques.
+Schmincke offers a wide range of ready-to-use binders for all applications and numerous possibilities for the individual production of watercolour, gouache, linoprint, acrylic, oil, and tempera colours.

 ATTENTION: For all artist paints you have mixed yourself, it is important to do your own pre-test with the painting technique you intend to use.
 We recommend keeping careful notes on each of your paint batches.

 Here are the steps for making your own oil paint.

 Flexible metal spatula or palette knife

 Glass surface – recycled glass, even an old mirror.

 Water (or solvent if you are using the Oil Binder)

 The video below represents an over-simplified process but it really is this easy, thanks to the new Ready-to-Use Binders from Schmincke.